-The importance of the SMEs to the economic development and growth had earned them world wide recognition in both developed and less developed economies.
+The importance of the SMEs to the economic development and growth of both had earned them earned a world wide recognition in both developed and less developed economies.
 Several efforts from both government and international agencies have been directed towards enhancing the operations of SMEs especially in the area of financing.
 The most current effort of the Nigerian government in financing SMEs is seen in the establishment of SMIES, BOI and NACRDB.
-Although these schemes are making much impact to ensure that the objectives of SMEs in job creation, poverty alleviation, infrastructure provision are achieved, efforts should be made to ensure that entrepreneurs in SMEs are trained for risks management, financial and emotional intelligence.
+These scheme are making much impact to that the objectives of SMEs in job creation, poverty alleviation, skill supply, infrastructure provision etc. in the Nigerian economy is achieved.